-Our resident marine scientists will guide you in explorations of rock pools looking at all the different types of sea-weed, anemones, crabs and limpets then back to our teaching labs at the Scottish Oceans Institute (SOI) where pupils can get up close and personal with starfish, fan worms, lug worms, eels, hermit crabs and lots more!
+The School’s resident marine scientists will guide you in explorations of rock pools looking at all the different types of sea-weed, anemones, crabs and limpets then back to our teaching labs at the Scottish Oceans Institute (SOI) where pupils can get up close and personal with starfish, fan worms, lug worms, eels, hermit crabs and lots more!

-These excursions tie in with Curriculum for Excellence requirements for children to develop curiosity and understanding for the natural world in their locality, and in particular they will develop the skills for an investigative approach to discovery.
+These excursions tie in with Curriculum for Excellence requirements for children to develop curiosity and understanding for the natural world in their locality.
+In particular they will develop the skills for an investigative approach to discovery.
 Learners shall be encouraged to consider human impact on the beach environment and in-turn consider potential impact on local biodiversity where relevant.

 Safety measures will be addressed, in particular, the potential hazards associated with rock pool activities.
 Although safety advice will be given before each excursion onto the East Sands, teachers are responsible for risk assessment documentation associated with school field trips.